roberttidey/RPi_Cam_Web_Interface/README.md

 Fixed preview download and get zip which were doing thumbnails rather than real captures When time lapses are downloaded from preview it is a zip containing all lapse files When a get zip is done then any time lapse selected get all files for each lapse.
+Updated schedule defaults to prevent problems if motion started manually as well.